harper-he/Python/Big Data Analytics/HW6/README.md

-This is homework 6 of Big Data Analytics course：Wine Quality Exploration and Analysis
+This is homework 6 of Big Data Analytics course：Wine Quality Exploration Analysis and Classigication using PySpark and MLlib

 In this assignment, I would love to use visualizations, machine learning, and inference to learn more about the characteristics of a good wine and predict good wines.